Category Archives: Executive Reviews

 • Presenting during a high-stakes review meeting is highly stressful.
 However, reviewees must resist the urge to treat it as a one-way presentation.
 Effective reviewees embrace the meeting as a collaborative problem-solving session by being vulnerable and open to feedback.

 • The preparation should focus not just on materials summarizing the current state, but also anticipating the tough questions reviewers are likely to ask.
 Be ready to back up your assumptions, analysis, and recommendations with data and reasoning.
-However, avoid being overly attached to your original ideas – maintain an open mindset to altogether change course based on the discussion.
+At the same time, avoid being overly attached to your original ideas and be open to altogether change coursing course based on the discussion.

 • During the meeting, reviewees should temporarily park their leadership responsibilities.
 Resist giving into the urge to justify everything.
 Instead, actively listen (i.e., repeat back to the speaker what you heard) to be sure you understand reviewers’ perspectives, concerns and recommendations with a beginner’s mindset, as if hearing it for the first time.
 Ask clarifying questions, take detailed notes, and extend the discussion with a genuine desire to learn.

 • With reviewers’ guidance absorbed, the hard work is still ahead.
-Reviewees must internalize and quickly implement the suggestions, updating their plans or re-doing analysis as needed.
-Note: a poor previous approach is no excuse for reverting – reviewing your team’s work in a new light is a vital skill.
+Reviewees must internalize and promptly act on the suggestions, including updating plans and re-doing analysis as needed.

 Summary